AI Use Cases/Healthcare

 ROI & Revenue Impact

-Health systems deploying AI programmatic bidding typically see 25-40% reductions in wasted ad spend within the first 90 days by eliminating low-intent channel allocation.
+Health systems deploying AI programmatic bidding typically see meaningful reductions in wasted ad spend within the first 90 days by eliminating low-intent channel allocation.
 Cost-per-qualified-appointment drops 30-45% as the system concentrates budget on segments that convert to scheduled visits and clean claims.
 Appointment show rates improve 15-22% because the AI targets patients with higher intent signals and better insurance verification status.
-Over 12 months, these gains compound: lower acquisition cost per patient means your marketing budget funds 35-50% more patient volume without increasing spend, directly lifting patient throughput and claims volume.
+Over 12 months, these gains compound: lower acquisition cost per patient means your marketing budget funds meaningfully more patient volume without increasing spend, directly lifting patient throughput and claims volume.

 Beyond direct marketing efficiency, the ROI extends into Revenue Cycle.
 By improving patient quality at acquisition, you reduce claims denial rates by 12-18% (fewer documentation gaps, faster prior auth completion).
 Days in A/R compress by 8-14 days on average because higher-quality patients mean fewer payer rejections and rework cycles.
 A 400-bed health system processing 120,000 patient encounters annually typically recovers $2.1-3.4M in incremental reimbursement within year one by combining lower acquisition cost, higher appointment completion, and faster claims processing.
 Marketing's cost-per-encounter improves 20-28%, making the function a clear revenue driver rather than a cost center.